gmihaylov/netsuite-chatgpt-chat/README.md

 _Hello, <u>**George!**</u> How can I assist you today?_
 > More information can be found here: https://community.openai.com/t/gpt-3-5-turbo-how-to-remember-previous-messages-like-chat-gpt-website/170370/5

+## NetSuite ChatGPT Integration
+- Since version 1.2.0 you can integrate NetSuite with ChatGPT via !givemorecontext magic word
+- You can set template and which transaction fields to be exposed to ChatGPT when calling !givemorecontext in NetSuiteChatGPTChat_UE

 ## How to integrate ChatGPT with NetSuite?
 You can integrate / give more context to ChatGPT by exposing sensitive data like transaction number, transaction amount or any other transaction field values.